|Australian Flora Foundation|

 The Australian Flora Foundation was established in 1981 with the aim of fostering scientific research on the biology and cultivation of Australian plants.
 It was thought that by encouraging research, a greater awareness of the value of the Australian flora would be developed resulting in explicit measures for their conservation and utilisation.
 Funds for research are raised through the membership of the Foundation, donations from various sources and the interest from bequests.
 Grants are available for projects which commence from December 2014.
 The Foundation expects to support between two and four projects at $5000 - $15,000 each in 2015 with possible extension into 2016.

 CALL FOR APPLICATIONS: Applications for grants to support original scientific projects on the biology and cultivation of Australian plants are invited from research workers in Australia.
 The Australian Flora Foundation will consider all relevant applications, with special interest in the following categories:

 1) conservation of Australian plant diversity, particularly where there

 are threats from climate change

 All applications on rare and endangered plants should indicate how the research relates to the management plan for the species.
-The Foundation does not fund projects that are predominantly for equipment or travel (other than for essential fieldwork), publications, research on orchids, or taxonomy.
+The Foundation does not fund projects that are for conference travel, publications, research on orchids, or taxonomy.
 It gives a low priority to flora surveys per se.

 Projects must be scientifically sound and aim to provide outcomes within the period of the grant.
 Applicants must be suitably qualified or identify a qualified project supervisor.